Pembroke Haven Yacht Club

 It should be noted that the BJ form now has several options for foresail roller-reefing, in particular one allowing use of smaller headsails to suit conditions.
 This should be selected if such use is planned, however, those having older certificates where the only options were roller reefing: yes/no must always use the certificate’s stated foresail.
 Bending on of smaller headsails in strong wind conditions is then not allowed, with the exception of dedicated storm jibs having a maximum area of 25% foretriangle (TBC) .

 White sails allowances are now calculated on an individual basis by the BJ organisation.
-It is our policy to use these wherever possible and for series racing, however a race officer may decide to give a greater allowance such as the traditional 4% if downwind conditions dictate, e.g. Tenby Passage Race or return from west end of the Haven with a westerly wind.
+It is our policy to use these wherever possible and for series racing, however a race officer may decide to give a greater allowance such as the traditional 4% if downwind conditions dictate, e.g. Tenby Passage Race or return from the west end of the Haven with a westerly wind.

 Sailing under white sails rating must be declared before the start sequence begins, either on an entry form or by VHF.